Having just finished a copy of Tim Ferrriss’ 4-Hour Workweek I was reminded of 4 very important points:

 1. We live in very different times now.
 No other generation has encountered such a huge technological advance and shift in lifestyles.

 4. Time is ultimately our most valuable resource and we really should spend it wisely.
-Learning this art will deliver maximum potential for our lives.
+Learning this art will deliver the maximum potential for our lives.

-These basic realisations, led me to begin working on maximise my energy and productivity to get the most out of life and I started with my mornings.
+These basic realisations, led me to begin working on maximising my energy and productivity to get the most out of life and I started with my mornings.
 Mornings are a new beginning and the foundation to our days so it seemed like the perfect place to start.

 Given my experience to date I wanted to share my 6 top tips for a more energetic and productive start to the day:

 SET YOUR ALARM TO WAKE YOU UP 30 MINUTES EARLIER

 It was time for a change.
 I needed to start my day off right so I started by waking up 30 minutes earlier in the morning.
 By waking up earlier, I immediately crafted a precious space into my routine where no one was making demands for my time and I was the priority so I could set my intentions for the day.

 It’s all very tempting to hit that snooze button in the mornings and I was as guilty as the rest of you but don’t do it!
 It doesn’t give you time to wake up and can often leave you feeling dozy and tired.
 You see, once you hit that snooze button and start drifting off your body starts its natural sleep cycle all over again which is why you feel more tired not less when your alarm beeps for the second time.
 This is not the way to start the day if you want greater energy.
 Now I have stopped hitting the snooze button and jump out of bed and into my joggers.